 - Purchase of a new vehicle

-- Import/registering of a foreign vehicle
+- Importing or registering of a foreign vehicle

 In all cases local Town Hall collected ‘road tax‘ – IVTM (Impuesto Sobre Vehículos de Tracción Mecánica), must be up to date for the vehicle.